This article explains what XSplit Broadcaster is, as well as some key components that will allow you to become more familiar with using it.

-- Video Mixer: Add and edit multiple video sources such as desktop screen capture, webcams, capture cards and more
+Use multiple scenes: Add and edit multiple video sources such as desktop screen capture, gamesource capture, titles, webcams, capture cards and much more.

-- Simple Audio Mixer: Capture computer and microphone audio simultaneously.
+Simple Audio Mixer: Capture computer and microphone audio simultaneously.
 Audio sources can be delayed to match capture card latency.

-- Twitch Ingest Point Tester: Find the best location on the Twitch network to broadcast from wherever you are
+Twitch Ingest Point Tester: Always find the best location on the Twitch network to broadcast to wherever you are.

 Screen Region Method

-- Select the region of your desktop you'd like XSplit to capture by left clicking somewhere in the game window.
+Select the region of your desktop you would like XSplit to capture by left clicking somewhere in the game window.
 You can also click the desktop or task bar to select the entire monitor.

-- The selected area will now appear in your XSplit window for further editing
+The selected area appears in your XSplit window for further editing.

 Game Source Method (Requires XSplit Personal or Premium)

-- To to Add > Add Game and select the .exe of the game you'd like to capture
+Go to Add > Add Game and select the .exe of the game you would like to capture.

-The selected game will now appear in your XSplit window for further editing
+The selected game appears in your XSplit window for further editing.

 Capture Device (Xbox, PlayStation 3, Webcam, etc)

-- Select either the capture device or webcam you'd like to use
+Select either the capture device or webcam you would like to use.

-- The selected device will now appear in your XSplit window for further editing
+The selected device appears in your XSplit window for further editing.

 Step 2) Understanding XSplit Audio